-These multimodal commands greatly simplify the player's task of understanding the meaning of an overloaded hand posture.
-A user can easily distinguish different meanings for a single finger using utterances such as 'unit two, move here' and 'next worker, build a farm here' (Figure 4, left).
+These multimodal commands greatly simplify the player's understanding of the meaning of an overloaded hand posture.
+A user can easily distinguish different meanings for a single finger by using utterances such as "unit two, move here" and "next worker, build a farm here" (Fig. 4, left).

-We should mention that constraints and offerings of the actual commercial single player game significantly influences the appropriate gestures and speech acts that can be added to it via our wrapper.
+We should mention that the constraints and offerings of the actual commercial singleplayer game significantly influence the appropriate gestures and speech acts that can be added to it via our wrapper.
 For example, continuous zooming is ideally done by gestural interaction (e.g., a narrowing of a two-handed bounding box).
-However, since The Sims provides only three discrete levels of zoom it was appropriate to provide a meaningful aloud for zooming.
-Table 1 shows how we mapped Warcraft III and The Sims onto speech and gestures, while Figure 1 illustrates two people interacting with it on a table.
+However, since The Sims provides only three discrete levels of zoom, it was appropriate to provide a meaningful aloud for zooming.
+Table I shows how we mapped Warcraft III and The Sims onto speech and gestures, while Figure 1 illustrates two people interacting with it on a table.

 4.3.
-Feedback and feedthrough
+Feedback and Feedthrough

 For all players, game feedback re-enforces what the game understands.
-While feedback is usually intended for the player who did the action, it becomes feedthrough when others see and understand it.
-Feedback and feedthrough is done by the visuals (e.g., the arrows surrounding the pointing finger in Figure 4, the bounding box in Figure 3 left, the panning surface in Figure 3 right).
-As well, each game provides its own auditory feedback to spoken commands: saying 'Unit One Move Here' in Warcraft III results in an in-game character responding with phrases such as 'Yes, Master' or 'Right Away' if the phrase is understood (Figure 4).
-Similarly, saying 'Create a tree' in The Sims results in a click sound.
+While feedback is usually intended for the player who performed the action, it becomes feed through when others see and understand it.
+Feedback and feed through is done by the visuals (e.g., the arrows surrounding the pointing finger in Fig. 4, the bounding box in Fig. 3 left, the panning surface in Fig. 3 right).
+As well, each game provides its own auditory feedback to spoken commands: saying "unit one move here" in Warcraft III results in an in-game character responding with phrases such as "yes, master" or "right away" if the phrase is understood (Fig. 4).
+Similarly, saying "create a tree" in The Sims results in a click sound.